alamshafil/mempool/backend/README.md

 ### Mining pools update

-By default, mining pools will be not automatically updated regularly (`config.DOGEPOOL.AUTOMATIC_BLOCK_REINDEXING` is set to `false`).
+By default, mining pools will be not automatically updated regularly (`config.MEMPOOL.AUTOMATIC_BLOCK_REINDEXING` is set to `false`).

 To manually update your mining pools, you can use the `--update-pools` command line flag when you run the nodejs backend.
 For example `npm run start --update-pools`.
 This will trigger the mining pools update and automatically re-index appropriate blocks.

-You can enabled the automatic mining pools update by settings `config.DOGEPOOL.AUTOMATIC_BLOCK_REINDEXING` to `true` in your `dogepool-config.json`.
+You can enabled the automatic mining pools update by settings `config.MEMPOOL.AUTOMATIC_BLOCK_REINDEXING` to `true` in your `mempool-config.json`.

 When a `coinbase tag` or `coinbase address` change is detected, all blocks tagged to the `unknown` mining pools (starting from height 130635) will be deleted from the `blocks` table.
 Additionaly, all blocks which were tagged to the pool which has been updated will also be deleted from the `blocks` table.
 Of course, those blocks will be automatically reindexed.